Yumin-S/Yumin-S.github.io/_pages/about.md

   - /about.html
 ---

-I am looking for an opportunity to become a Ph.D. student doing statistics and/or machine learning.
-Research assistantship opportunities related to these fields are also being considered.
+I am seeking an opportunity to become a Ph.D. student doing probabilistic machine learning, especially in Gaussian Processes and deep learning and their overlap.
+Research assistant opportunities related to these fields are also being considered.
+Please feel free to contact me.

 My profile is as follows.